Randin Rande

-Randin Rande (born 28 July 1997) is an Estonian footballer and manager who plays for FC London in League1 Ontario.
-He previously served as head coach of Nõmme United in the Estonian top tier Meistriliiga.
+Randin Rande (born 28 July 1997) is an Estonian manager and footballer who currently serves as head coach of Tallinna Kalev in the Esiliiga.

 Early life

 Rande played youth football with Opera JK and Nõmme United.

 Club career

 In 2013, Rande debuted with Nõmme United in the Estonian fourth tier.

 In July 2013, he joined Flora, where he played with the second team in the second tier Esiliiga and the third team in the third tier Esiliiga.
 In July 2016, Rande joined Tammeka in the first tier Meistriliiga on loan.
 On 4 July 2017, he agreed to a mutual termination of the remainder of his loan with the club.
 Three days later, he was loaned to another Meistriliiga side, Paide Linnameeskond.

 In July 2018, Rande joined Nõmme United in the third tier Esiliiga B. On 7 July 2020, with the team now in the second tier, he scored a brace in a 4-0 victory over Tammeka U21.
 In July 2021, he retired from professional football.

 In the fall of 2022, he joined SC ReUnited in the Estonian fifth tier.

 In 2025, he began playing with Canadian side FC London (where he works as a youth coach) in League1 Ontario.